huyoujinlab/scRCAT-seq/README.md

 * The [second part](https://github.com/huyoujinlab/scCAT-seq/tree/master/Analysing) contains the scripts to further analyze the data and generate the relevant figures.

-You can switch to the subfolder to get detailed information.
+Readers can switch to the subfolder to get detailed information.

 ---
 ### The softwares and packages required: